Polar OH1+ Review

 Armband Size M-to-XXL, machine-washable

-- Compatibility: iOS mobile devices: iPhone 4S and later; Android mobile devices with Bluetooth 4.0 capability and Android 4.3 or later.
+- Compatibility: iOS mobile devices: iPhone 5 and later, with iOS 11 or later; Android mobile devices with Bluetooth 4.0 capability and Android 5.0 or later

 - Memory: 4 MB, up to 200 hours of training time